rudransh-shrivastava/community-snapshot-videos/README.md

 ## Getting Started

-This project depends on these PRs:
+This project depends on these unmerged PRs:
-Please make sure they are merged in your local environment before you proceed.
+Please ensure they are merged in your local environment before proceeding.

 - [Extend Nest API chapter and project](https://github.com/OWASP/Nest/pull/2606) - By [Rudransh Shrivastava](https://github.com/rudransh-shrivastava)
 - [Extend Chapter and events REST endpoints with filtering and add longitude and latitude to schemes](https://github.com/OWASP/Nest/pull/2584) - By [Ahmed Gouda](https://github.com/ahmedxgouda/)